 To keep our commitment to transparency let’s get real specific.
 We only look at contributions of $25,000 or more to consider it a “large contribution”.
 We do this because we have found that anything less is often donated without an evaluation process, perhaps through family connections, legacy giving, and so on.
 Above $25,000 we find that the organization has been researched more thoroughly and put through more stringent processes.
 Another benefit of using aggregated expertise is that these lists are not required to be publicized – if they are, it shows us how transparent of an organization a charity is.

 Keeping costs focused and effective is essential to any well run organization.
 We care about efficiency because it demonstrates the ability to scale, financial aptitude, & a deep set belief for maximizing donor impact.
-In terms of overhead, at least 85% of your donation goes directly to the cause.
+In terms of overhead, we look for organizations in which at least 85% of your donation goes directly to the cause.

 What does this mean?